elementary-221b/baker-street/_posts/2024-09-21-learn-linux.markdown

 This can be further locked down if you want only one other device on you network to have certain access (e.g. `ufw allow from 192.168.0.100 to any port 22`).
 This is one method incorperating the cybersecurity 'principle of least privilage' or PoLP.

+-Monitoring services and packages to identify any unusual process behavior and potential vulnerabilities with outdated packages-

+<b>top</b> and <b>htop</b> are commands to bring up running processes, cpu usage, and more. <b>htop</b> is a little easier to read; processes can be sorted to quick locate services that are using unusual amounts of resources and can be ended right from the interface.
+Using the `apt list --installed` command will <i>list</i> all the installed packages and the version information for each.
+Cleaning house to remove unused packages will limit the attack vectors a threat actor could exploit.
+Packages can be removed with `apt remove` followed with the package you want removed.
+Additionally, `apt autoremove` will remove the additional packages that were installed as dependencies of the removed package.
+A package can also be removed with `apt purge` which will also remove any configuration files along with the package.

+-Users and Groups-

+To check what users and groups are currently configured to the system run `cat /etc/passwd` for users or `cat /etc/group` for groups.
+If you know you no longer need a user or group, they can be removed with either `userdel` or `groupdel`.
+Performing audits on access management is a security measure to ensure there isn't a vulnerability from users having access when no longer needed.
+Using <b>usermod</b> can be used to lock users `usermod -L` and set an expiration for users who only require access for a set amount of time `usermod -e YYYY-MM-DD`.

+Now that our system has a clean initial configuration, it's time to start some projects. <i>Linux Projects post coming soon...</i>